Bioconductor/bioconductor.org/content/news/bioc_3_19_release.md

 - [saseR](/packages/saseR) saseR is a highly performant and fast framework for aberrant expression and splicing analyses.
-The main functions are: \itemize{ \item \code{\link{BamtoAspliCounts}} - Process BAM files to ASpli counts \item \code{\link{convertASpli}}
-  - Get gene, bin or junction counts from ASpli SummarizedExperiment
-  \item \code{\link{calculateOffsets}} - Create an offsets assays for aberrant expression or splicing analysis \item
-  \code{\link{saseRfindEncodingDim}} - Estimate the optimal number of latent factors to include when estimating the mean expression \item
-  \code{\link{saseRfit}} - Parameter estimation of the negative binomial distribution and compute p-values for aberrant expression and splicing } For information upon how to use these functions, check out our vignette at
+The main functions are: BamtoAspliCounts, convertASpli, calculateOffsets, saseRfindEncodingDim, saseRfitFor. information upon how to use these functions, check out our vignette at
   \url{https://github.com/statOmics/saseR/blob/main/vignettes/Vignette.Rmd}
   and the saseR paper: Segers, A. et al. (2023).
 Juggling offsets unlocks RNA-seq tools for fast scalable differential usage,